shoekstra/repo-settings/README.md

 ## Why?

 When using GitLab or GitHub there are many project/repository settings you cannot set at group or organisation level.

-This tool aims to solve that problem by letting you specify project/repository configurations in a config file and target a GitLab group or GitHub organisation.
+This aims to solve that problem by letting you specify project/repository configurations in a config file and target a GitLab group or GitHub organisation.
 It will then look up all projects/repositories under that group or organisation and apply the specified config to each.

+* *Note*: if a configuration can be found as a group or organisation option, it will not be supported here.
+This ensures the scope of this tool is only to apply settings to projects or repositories that cannot be done at group or organisation level.

 - [Why?](#why)
 - [Installation](#installation)